dhanushkokku28/Your-Cheif/Readme.md

-# 🍲 Smart Recipe Finder
+# 🍲 Smart Recipe Finder-Your Cheif

 Welcome to **Smart Recipe Finder**, my final course project!
 This application will help users discover delicious recipes **based on the ingredients they already have at home**, reducing food waste and making cooking more fun.